maxneaga/open_dash_cam_android/README.md

 When a new recording starts, we save the current and previous recording filenames in the database.
 We need this so that when users select "Save recording" we will mark the videos as "starred", so that they are not deleted during rotation.

-When the video reaches specified length, we let Medone gets deleted toiaStore Content Provider know about the new file, and repeat the recording process.
+When the video reaches specified length, we let MediaStore Content Provider know about the new file, and repeat the recording process.

 ### ViewRecordingsActivity
 This is a browser for videos recorded by the app, built as a Recycler View.
 We get arraylist of recordings by querying MediaStore populating the list with Recording objects.